229872/GenericShop/README.md

-# YerbaCafeTeaShop
+# GenericShop
-An online store with yerba mate, coffee and tea with a product recommendation mechanism based on its features
+An online store with dynamic product model and a product recommendation mechanism based on its features